 ¾ teaspoon freshly grated nutmeg

-1 cup vanilla ice cream, softened
+1 cup vanilla ice cream, softened but not melted

 Add the softened butter to a large mixing bowl along with both sugars, plus the cinnamon, cloves, and nutmeg.